 Gori turned to the gate and led Arajuan through the streets.
 This felt worse than torture, guilt at his failure was hitting his bones.
 The crowds cheered the procession of soldiers as they all marched, heads bowed.
 A chant was started.

 “Ḕ tā̀n ḕ epì tâs,” cried the people.

 Arajuan knew the phrase, ‘with this or on this.’ he dared not ask Socrates to show him.
 He knew what he’d see.
-The mothers of fallen soldiers lifting their son’s shields.
+The mothers of fallen soldiers wept as the lifted their son’s shields.
 Their cries admonished the spartan for his failing to return on his.
 The palace doors were swung open for the parade and Gori led them in.
 Once inside, he was taken to the balcony.

 “You must address the people after all you are our hero.”

 Hero.
 This war had no heroes only villains, and he was the worst.
 Two faced and power hungry, he scoffed to himself, hero was a stretch if ever he heard it.

 “As you wish, my lord.”
 Arajuan replied.

 Arajuan opened the doors to the balcony and stood before the people.
 The crescendo of chants rang in his ears like a gong of failure.
 He had to answer to them.